Explicit Acyclic Models and (Co)Chain Operations: Preview of Parts I, II, and III

 \subsection{Preview of Part III}

-In Section 17, which is also long, the equivariant functorial map of Berger-Fresse $\cS_*^{bf}(n) \otimes N_*(X) \to N_*(X)^{\otimes n}$ is proved to coincide with our standard procedure construction.
-This is a relatively difficult result, although the argument is formally similar to the argument in Part I that the classic $EZ$ map is produced by our standard procedure.
-It is also somewhat tricky to prove that the standard procedure map $N_*(E\Sigma_n) \otimes N_*(X) \to N_*(X)^{\otimes n}$ factors through the surjection complex.
-These maps were studied by Berger-Fresse by seemingly ad hoc methods, partly based on a reorganization of the work of McClure and Smith.
-We also describe as compositions the standard procedure maps $A_* \otimes N_*(X) \to N_*(X)^{\otimes n}$ for $A_* = \cS_*^{ms}(n), \cS_*^{aj}(n), M_*$.
-All these maps give rise by duality to multilinear actions of the various complexes on tensors of cochains, which is the starting point for our study of Steenrod operations in Part IV. \\
+In Section 17, which is also long, the equivariant functorial map of Berger and Fresse $\Phi \colon \cS_*^{bf}(n) \otimes N_*(X) \to N_*(X)^{\otimes n}$ is proved to coincide with our standard procedure functorial construction.
+This is a rather difficult result, although the argument is formally similar to the argument in Part I that the classic functorial $EZ$ map is produced by our standard procedure.
+It is also somewhat tricky to prove that the standard procedure functorial map $N_*(E\Sigma_n) \otimes N_*(X) \to N_*(X)^{\otimes n}$ factors through $\Phi$.
+These maps were studied by Berger and Fresse by seemingly ad hoc methods, partly based on a reorganization of the work of McClure and Smith.
+We also describe as compositions the standard procedure maps $A_* \otimes N_*(X) \to N_*(X)^{\otimes n}$ for $A_* = \cS_*^{ms}(n), \cS_*^{aj}(n), N_*(EC_n), M_*$.
+All these maps give rise by duality to operadic multilinear actions of the various complexes on tensors of cochains, which is the starting point for our study of Steenrod operations in Part IV. \\